mike911209/K-SISS/README.md

 Check prometheus have been installed in k8s cluster.

 #### Gafana Dashboard
-The grafana dashboard for visualize scaling progress is under `Prometheus` directory.
+The grafana dashboard for scaling progress visualization is under `Prometheus` directory.

 #### Install SISS Promsupp (Prometheus support)
 **Please run the following command under `Promsupp` directory**